Skip to main content

 "The presentation is reporting the oral health burden of disease in Alabama.
 Typically, such reports cover the prevalence, incidence and impact of oral diseases and conditions within a population," Schulz said.
 "The report also highlights disparities in oral health and suggests strategies for prevention and intervention to mitigate the burden of oral diseases."

-Dental health gaps exist across ethnic and racial groups in the U.S. In Alabama, Schulz found that Black residents face dental decay, untreated cavities, periodontal disease and tooth loss at higher rates than White residents.
+Dental health gaps exist across ethnic and racial groups in the U.S. In Alabama, Schulz found that Black residents face dental decay, untreated cavities, periodontal disease and tooth loss at higher rates than white residents.
 Mexican Americans aged 30 or older also faced a higher rate of dental disease.

 Rural communities also faced poorer dental health due to barriers such as access and lack of dentists.
 Alabama's population is more than 43% rural, and in each of those communities, a single dentist may have more than 3,800 potential patients – double the patient load found in urban counties.